ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 ![2_ageheatmap]({{ site.baseurl }}/images/cha_dfsg_images/2_ageheatmap.png)

 ### 1.2 Hub Activities
-In this section we take a general look at the activities and ansered questions around:
+In this section we took an initial look at activities and answered questions around:
 - how many activities do hubs run?
-- who are they catering to?
+- who are these activities catering to?

 ![3_activities]({{ site.baseurl }}/images/cha_dfsg_images/3_activities.png)